-Nottingham continues with its strong tradition of welcoming significant numbers of people from around the world, adding to the rich diversity in our area.
+Nottingham City continues with its strong tradition of welcoming significant numbers of people from around the world, adding to the rich diversity in our area.

-In recent years the city welcomed asylum seekers, as well as migrants from eastern Europe, and more recently refugees from Syria, all of whom have contributed towards the diversity of the city, and it is certainly the case that those communities continue to integrate into the economic and cultural life of the city.
+In recent years the city welcomed asylum seekers, as well as migrants from eastern Europe, and more recently refugees from Syria, all of whom have contributed towards the continued benefit of the City from the additional diversity, and it is certainly the case that those communities continue to integrate into the economic and cultural life of the city.